 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Troubleshooting how to embroider shoes was an interesting experience.
 It took some ingenuity to figure out how to lay the tongue flat and a few mistakes that ended up with a broken needle and error code on my embroidery machine.
 But, the end result was so worth it!

-Because darn it, I really wanted eyeglasses on the tongues of a blue pair of shoes in my closet.
-Even though I’m a mostly former optometrist, I still love all things eyeglasses, and I was in an experimenting mood.
-I’m the type of girl to try everything when it comes to crafts, and though this project had a rocky start, it turned out perfect in the end!
-I then embroidered two more pairs of shoes in my closet!
+Because, well, I really wanted eyeglasses on the tongues of a blue pair of shoes in my closet.
+Even though I’m a very infrequent eye doctor now, I still love all things eyeglasses, and I was in an experimenting mood.

-So, let me show you how to embroider shoes if you’re looking to add a little personality to your wardrobe.
+Let me show you how to embroider shoes if you’re looking to add a little personality to your wardrobe!

 What kinds of shoes can you embroider?
 What locations?